About the Sri Chinmoy Centre

-Our teacher, Sri Chinmoy, has shown us through his own example that there are infinitely many ways - through art, poetry, music, athletics, peace and humanitarian work - to help each other attain this goal.
-And so in the same vein, the Sri Chinmoy Centre offers a diverse variety of spiritual, cultural, musical, athletic and humanitarian events and activities in towns and cities around the world.
+Through his own example, our teacher, Sri Chinmoy, showed us that there are infinitely many ways - art, poetry, music, athletics, peace and humanitarian work - through which we can help each other attain this goal.
+And so the Sri Chinmoy Centres around the world offer a diverse variety of spiritual, cultural, musical, athletic and humanitarian events for their local communities.

 |Contents of this page:||

 1. Our Activities

 2. Sri Chinmoy's role

 Sri Chinmoy felt there was a deep connection between between meditation and serving the world:

 We can easily know whether we are meditating well or not just by the way we feel and see and think.
 Right after our meditation, if we have a good feeling for the world, then we know our meditation was good.
 If we see the world in a loving way in spite of its imperfections, if we can love the world even while seeing its teeming imperfections, then we know that our meditation was good.

 The heart-centred meditation we practice leads us to inwardly feel the deep interconnectedness of the universe and the shared kinship that exists between all of us, and also brings us in touch with the joy and sense of inner expansion that comes from working for the happiness of others.
 Here are some of the events we offer to the general public: